nivertech/birdeater/README.md

 });
 ```

-I find that Node.js, coupled with JQuery, works great for building website crawlers.
+I find that Node.js, coupled with JQuery, works great for building website crawlers:

+* Node.js offers a non-blocking evented paradigm.
+This works great for a web-crawler, which will tend to be I/O bound.
+* JQuery is awesome for parsing HTMT.
+I find it much more intuitive than other libraries I've used, such as Beautiful Soup.
+* First and foremost, it's easy (take a look at **lib/user.js** Birdeater clocks in at about 100 lines of code).